HurleySk/hydro-map/docs/QUICK_START.md

 1. Click **"Draw Cross-Section"** in Analysis Tools
 2. Click 2 or more points on the map to define a profile line
 3. Click **"Generate Profile"** button
-4. View elevation chart below the map
+4. Review the summary card (distance, number of samples, geology contacts) and elevation chart
-5. Hover over the chart to see elevation at each point
+5. Hover over the chart to see elevation at each point; geology bands appear if geology data is available
-6. Click **"Clear"** to remove and start a new section
+6. Click **"Clear Line"** to remove and start a new section

 ### 6. Check Tile Coverage